LeeMoriya/Expedition/README.md

 - Spear Expert (You can carry a spear in each hand, and all slugcats can carry a spear on their back)
 - Stealth form (A camouflaged form that makes you much harded to detect)
 - Double jump (Jump a second time in mid-air, or launch high into the air from a crouched position)
-- Mark and Recall (Place a warp marker at your current location and return to it from anywhere in the same region)
+- Mark and Recall (Place a warp marker at your current location and return to it from anywhere)

 ## Burdens